|

 These work by taking the principle of the refrigerator and turning it inside out.

-In a refrigerator, a special gas is pumped through pipework around the shell of the fridge.
-The gas absorbs heat from inside the refrigerator then disperses this heat into the surrounding air at the back of the fridge.
+In a refrigerator, a special gas is pumped through pipework around the shell of the

 As a result, the refrigerator is cooler inside than it is outside.

-With your home, an air source heat pump takes heat from the outside air (even on a cold day) then transfers this heat to water so the heated water can be pumped around your home, creating a warm home and providing hot water.
+With your home, an air source heat pump takes heat from the outside air (even on a

 Ground source heat pumps

-In ground source heat pumps, warmth trapped underground is absorbed into water circulating through underground pipes and this warmed water is then brought to the surface.
+In ground source heat pumps, warmth trapped underground is absorbed into water circulating

-The heat energy in the warmed water is transferred to water circulating around the home to provide warmth and to heat up domestic hot water.
+The heat energy in the warmed water is transferred to water circulating around the

 WHY ARE HEAT PUMPS SO EFFICIENT?

-Because the source of heat is free (energy in the air or the ground), a heat pump is an extremely efficient way of creating warmth.
+Because the source of heat is free (energy in the air or the ground), a heat pump

-The main operating cost of a heat pump is the electricity used to pump the heat source (air or water) into the heat pump and the heated water around your home.
+The main operating cost of a heat pump is the electricity used to pump the heat source

 HEAT PUMP ADVANTAGES AND DISADVANTAGES